 - Click New Step.

-- Choose the tracking form from the dropdown.
+- In the flow, choose the issue tracking form you created earlier from the Form ID dropdown.

 - The Response ID will be unique for each form submission.
-For this reason, we’ll use the dynamic control to identify this value.
+For this reason, we’ll use dynamic fields.
 Click the Add Dynamic Control hyperlink if necessary to display a list of possible settings.
 There’s only one, so click Response ID to enter it as the Response ID value (Figure J).

 - Click New Step.

-- The next card offers a lot of options.
-First, choose your SharePoint site.
+- Choose your SharePoint site from the Site Address dropdown.
 If your SharePoint site isn’t listed in the dropdown, copy the URL you saved earlier into this control.
 Alternatively, you can return to your list and get the URL using the Settings if you didn’t copy the URL earlier.
 Remember to delete everything from /Lists to the end.

 - Using dynamic fields, map the form fields to the list fields (Figure K).